Gainesville Slip and Fall Lawyer

 Common Injuries from Slip and Fall Accidents

-According to the CDC, about 37% of fall victims require medical treatment for their injuries.
+According to the CDC, over 3 million older people in the United States went to the emergency room for fall injuries in 2021.
 These injuries can result in skyrocketing medical bills from the treatments you receive during your initial hospitalization and subsequent recovery period.

 • Hip fractures and other types of broken bones